 Board gives budget OK before Annual Meeting

-The tax rate is projected to be $8.91 per $1,000 of equalized property value – 1 cent less than the current rate.
-For each $100,000 of property owned, citizens will pay $891 to support local school taxes which is $1 less than this year’s rate.
+The tax rate is projected to be $9.57 per $1,000 of equalized property value – 4 cents less than the current rate.
+For each $100,000 of property owned, citizens will pay $957 to support local school taxes which is $4 less than this year’s rate.
+If student enrollment and property value are greater than the conservative assumptions made in the budget, the tax rate will be lower.

-Hamilton senior Jack Larsen and sophomore Mikayla Cup were recognized for their service to the School Board as the student representatives during the 2016-17 school year.
+Hamilton junior Jack Larsen was recognized for his service to the School Board as the student representative during the 2015-16 school year.

 Seniors & Students continues success

 Public Information and Volunteer Program Coordinator Denise Dorn Lindberg and Becky Hubred updated the School Board on the Seniors & Students Program.
-Approximately 225 senior volunteers serve throughout the district.
-More than 105,000 volunteer hours have been logged since the program began in 1998.
-Hubred highlighted experiences of the program including Templeton Middle School’s oral history project with the Arboretum in Menomonee Falls and Lannon Elementary School’s Readers’ Café.
+Approximately 250 senior volunteers serve throughout the district.
+More than 97,000 volunteer hours have been logged since the program began in 1998.
+Hubred highlighted changes in the program this year that included alignment of the Pen Pal Program at Maple Avenue and Woodside elementary schools with writing curriculum requirements and expansion of Readers’ Cafe to Lannon Elementary School.

 Open Enrollment students placed on waiting list